Spread betting and contracts for difference

 Spread widening

-If your prices aren't directly tied to the market price, we'll look at the terms and conditions as well as the reason for the change in the price or spread.
+If your prices aren't directly tied to the market price, we'll look at the terms and conditions – as well as the reason for the change in the price or spread.

-If the terms allow for the business to change the size of the spread, and there is a reasonable explanation for the change (such as increased volatility after the release of economic data) then we'd be unlikely to uphold the complaint.
+- there is a reasonable explanation for the change – such as increased volatility after the release of economic data

-If you kept the profits when trades were carried out at a better price, but passed losses on to customers when trades happened at a worse price, we’d probably say you’d acted unfairly.
-The Financial Conduct Authority has fined businesses for this in the past.
+But we'll also look at what you said you’d do in the opposite situation.
+If you kept the profits when trades were carried out at a better price – but passed losses on to your customer when trades happened at a worse price – we'd probably say you acted unfairly.

 -

-- closing a position too quickly
+- closed a position too quickly

-- not closing a position quickly enough
+- didn’t close a position quickly enough

-If we’re satisfied that you were allowed to close positions, and acted reasonably in doing so, we’re unlikely to uphold the complaint.
+We'll look at the terms and conditions to see what you could do to manage the customer's positions.
+If we’re satisfied that you were allowed to close positions – and acted reasonably in doing so – we’re unlikely to uphold the complaint.

-If prices moved back in the customer's favour later, we're likely to reach the same conclusion about how you handled the margin dispute.
+However, if prices moved back in the customer's favour later, we're likely to reach the same conclusion about how you handled the margin dispute.

 Case studies